-While you’re brewing your 5th cup of the day and brushing cookie crumbs and cat hairs from your desk, take a look at the following tips for saving on your car insurance.
+While you’re brewing your fifth cup of the day and brushing cookie crumbs and cat hairs from your desk, take a look at the following tips for saving on your car insurance.

-If you have recently been tasked with working from home, like so much of the US population since early 2020, you should contact your insurance provider.
+If you have recently been tasked with working from home, like so much of the US population since early 2020, you should contact your can insurance company.

 Ask them about car storage insurance when your car is completely off the road, and low-mileage options, when you have reduced your mileage.

 Americans drive an average of 13,000 to 14,000 miles a year, and over 8,000 of this is tied to their daily commute.
 Take that out of the equation, remove a vacation or two, and your mileage could drop to just 3,000 or 4,000 miles.

 At this level, many insurance companies are happy to offer you a discount.
 With Geico, for instance, you could save between 10 and 20% on your premiums by dropping your commute and keeping your mile count under 3,000.